• How it works

 Landlord Responsibilities in Oregon

 Landlords must follow federal laws and regulations to ensure renters live comfortably and without worry.
-From providing required disclosures to returning the security deposit on time, below are key responsibilities of landlords.
+From providing required disclosures to returning the security deposit on time, below are the key responsibilities of landlords.

 Disclose Required Information to Tenants